The Trojan War

 Athenians were educated and those who were not soldiers were philosophers, politicians, writers, musicians, and sculptors.
 Additionally, Athens was a democracy (the very first!) and Sparta was a dictatorship (King Leonidas was in charge!).

-We explored these differences in class and then were split up into two groups: Athenians and Spartans!
-We then held a class debate, arguing why our province was the best place to live.
+Using our newly acquired knowledge, we explored these differences together and then were split up into two groups: Athenians and Spartans!
+We then held a class debate, using our knowledge to argue why our province was the best place to live.

 In the delivery of their debate pupils: